alunperkins/holdall/README.md

  - It's robust.
 It detects forked versions and handles every mistake, error and edge case I found or I could think of.
  - It's flexible.
 It syncs any set of files/folders you like, instead of watching a single folder as some alternatives do.
  - You control it.
 You control and own both the removable drive "server" and the connection to it.
+ - Very simple to use
+ - No install

 Since this is a new project, it'll probably need time to earn your trust before you let it loose on your important data.
 Until then you should note:
  - with option -i it has an interactive mode.
 It gets permission with "y/n?" before every rsync or rm.